How anxious attachments in friendships can cause friendship anxiety

 Although there are lots you can do on your own, many people find that working with a therapist helps to heal insecure attachments and overcome friendship anxiety.
 Its important to find a therapist you feel comfortable with and you can find information via online directories.
 You can also contact me if you want to arrange a consultation to discuss working 1-1 and using the above tools.

-Is overthinking harming your social life?
+Is overthinking harming your friendships?
 Want to calm your mind and increase your confidence?
 Click below NOW to break free from overthinking

 About me: My name is Rebecca Stambridge and I am a Compassion Informed CBT therapist and mindfulness teacher specialising in low esteem, stress and anxiety.
 I run courses both online and face to face as well as a 1-1 private therapy practice.
 Use this form to let me know you’re interested in working with me.